 Tennessee final PUMA boundaries must be submitted to the Census Bureau by January 31, 2022.
 In advance of this deadline, the State Data Center has prepared two draft alternatives for data users to review and provide comment.
 Feedback on the drafts will be accepted through January 24, 2022.

 The Census Bureau posted final criteria, participant materials, data and software to the Census Bureau website that will be used throughout the PUMA update process.
 The criteria document details rules that we will govern Public Use Microdata Areas (PUMAs) changes based on results from the 2020 Census.

 U.S. Census Bureau PUMA Update Program

-PUMA and PUM data are U.S. Census Bureau products related in conjunction with the decennial census and American Community Survey.
+PUMAs and PUMS data are related U.S. Census Bureau products used in conjunction with the decennial census and American Community Survey.
 You can learn more about the program, read Federal Register notices and draft proposals on the 2020 Public Use Microdata Areas (PUMA) Program website.